IliaLvov/GetCleanCourseProject/README.md

 In this part, the code changes the names of the columns from meaningless ("v1", "v2", ...) to meaningful ("Subject", "Activity", names of measurements).

-First, it "manually" assignes the names to the first to columns.

-Then it reads the file "features.txt" that has too columns: a count of the measurements and the measurements names.
+First, it "manually" assignes the names to the first two columns.
+Then it reads the file "features.txt" that has two columns: the first one counts measurement types and the second one names them.
 From the second column, the code creates a vector of measurement names, and then it assignes those names to the data columns one by one.

 #### Subsetting mean and SD columns